WestonSF/ArcGISServerMonitor/ReadMe.md

 * Notepad or your favorite HTML editor
 * Web browser with access to the Internet
 * ArcGIS for Server 10.1+
-* ArcGIS token for the application
 * ArcGIS for Server logs set to FINE
-* ArcGIS for Server web adaptor administrative access enabled
 * Web server to host on